Small-JS/SmallJS/Examples/Pharo/Server/PharoServer.md

 ![Pharo Save Image](doc/PharoSaveImage.png)

+Now look at the file `/Examples/Pharo/Server/.env` Uncomment and possibly edit the lines for setting the environment variables:
+`pharoVm`, `pharoImage`, `pharoWeb`.
+On Windows and Linux, the values will be oke for the standalone setup.\
+On MacOS, you will have to change the variable paths.

-Using this VM and image setup, Pharo can now be conveniently started on the image with:
+Pharo can now be conveniently started on the image with the script:
-> `Examples/Pharo/startPharo.sh`
+> `Examples/Pharo/Server/start.sh`

-## Installing the SmallJS example app in Pharo
+## Installing the SmallJS example app

 Open the Pharo file browser with menu: `System | File Browser`\
 Navigate to the Smalltalk source file: `Examples/Pharo/Pharo/SmalljsServer.st`\